 On the first and third Thursday of the month, movers from across North America participate in a discussion on Twitter, called MoveChat, where stories, tips, and advice are shared.
 Every chat, we discuss a specific part of the moving process.
 This week the topic was, “How to Handle a Last Minute Move” and what follows is an edited transcript of the discussion.
-We invite you to join us on the first and third Thursday of every month at 2 pm ET to get great advice and tips from the pros.
-Simply log into Twitter and follow the hashtag #movechat.
+To view the full discussion, simply log into Twitter and follow the hashtag #movechat.

 Q1.
 I’m Moving in a week and I’m totally unprepared, should I just go with the first quote I get?

 PortageCartage No way Jose.
 Get one more quote just to make sure they’re comparable.

 HAuston Not necessarily.
 Make the phone calls to reputable movers and honestly explain your situation.

 PortageCartage Last minute moves are part of the summer rush, and movers get that.
 The good ones will always try to help.